Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Embedding theorems

 \subsection{Diagonal embeddings of graph algebras}

-From Theorem~\ref{thm:emb} we recover Brownlowe and Sørensen's embedding theorem (for the slightly smaller class of graphs $E$ with $\partial E$ having no isolated points).
+From Theorem~\ref{thm:emb} we recover Brownlowe and Sørensen's embedding theorem for Leavitt path algebras (albeit for the slightly smaller class of graphs $E$ with $\partial E$ having no isolated points).
 However, we get the additional conclusion that when $E^0$ is finite (i.e.\ the algebras are unital), the embedding can be chosen to not only be unital, but also to map the diagonal \emph{onto} the diagonal.

 \begin{corollary} Let $E$ be a countable graph with no sinks, no semi-tails, and satisyfing Condition~(L). \begin{enumerate} \item There is an injective $*$-homomorphism $\psi \colon C^*(E) \to \mathcal{O}_2$ such that $\psi(\mathcal{D}(E)) \subseteq \mathcal{D}_2$.
 If $E^0$ is finite, then $\psi$ is unital and $\psi(\mathcal{D}(E)) = \mathcal{D}_2$. \item For any commutative unital ring $R$, there is an injective $*$-algebra homomorphism $\rho \colon L_R(E) \to L_R(E_2)$ such that $\rho(D_R(E)) \subseteq D_R(E_2)$.
 If $E^0$ is finite, then $\rho$ is unital and $\rho(D_R(E)) = D_R(E_2)$. \end{enumerate} \end{corollary}